inBeat/inbeat-website/content/top-influencers/tiktok/beauty/united-kingdom/manchester/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Manchester In 2022
+title: Top 10 Beauty TikTok Influencers In Manchester In 2023
 description: >-
-  Find top beauty TikTok influencers in Manchester in 2022.
-Most popular hashtags: #fyp #beauty #manchester #love.
+  Find top beauty TikTok influencers in Manchester in 2023.
+Most popular hashtags: #fyp #beauty #love #foryou.
 platform: TikTok
-hits: 14
+hits: 10
-text_top: See the top-rated TikTok influencers on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: inBeat holds 14 TikTok influencers like this in Manchester, United Kingdom for you to contact.
+text_bottom: inBeat aggregates 10 TikTok influencers like this in Manchester, United Kingdom for you to contact.
 profiles:
   - username: "thednbboys"
     fullname: >-